 What is the Age Range of the Students?

-Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer a college where most students are about your own age?
+Would you prefer a school where the student body represents a blend of different ages and generations, or would you prefer a school where most students are the same age as you?

 The traditional student is between the ages of 18-21.
 At Cornell University, 58.4% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Cornell #3,012 in the nation for student age diversity.

 The chart below displays the age range of the student body at Cornell.

 - What do we mean when we talk about diversity in college?